systbiol/reports/2016_February/constitution.md

 #### Section 1.
 Function

-The Committee shall identify desirable policies for the Society’s publications, act for the Society in negotiating printing, publishing, and other contracts, and provide fiscal review of the Society’s publication management.
+The Committee shall identify desirable policies for the Society's publications, act for the Society in negotiating printing, publishing, and other contracts, and provide fiscal review of the Society's publication management.
 The Committee shall also work with the publisher or printer to promote and increase membership.
 The Editor, Editor Elect, and Managing Editor shall not be involved in contract negotiations with the publisher in order to maintain amiable